Migrating SQL Code4.12.2020

 Oracle to Snowflake Migration Series, Part 3

-Since Snowflake Cloud Data Platform uses ANSI-compliant SQL, most of your existing SQL code on Oracle will execute in Snowflake.
+Since Snowflake Data Cloud uses ANSI-compliant SQL, most of your existing SQL code on Oracle will execute in Snowflake.
 However, due to the numerous Oracle-specific SQL extensions, you will most likely have to make adjustments when migrating SQL code from Oracle to Snowflake.

 Here are examples of some of the changes you may need to make to your Oracle SQL queries and code to have them run correctly in Snowflake.
 Please note that this is not an exhaustive list.